Craft Source x Native B

-As a constantly shifting and evolving entity, trying to keep up with that let alone define it, is difficult and especially confusing to anyone having to listen to me explain it (I’m a gemini).
+As a constantly shifting and evolving entity, trying to keep up with that let alone define it is difficult and especially confusing to anyone having to listen to me explain it (I’m a gemini).
 If I had to, I’d lightly throw words around like NATIVE SPACE PUNK and COSMIC SLOP.
 ‘My style’ sometimes feels like a pie pyramid of rambling dust ready to topple over into the abyss with just the right angle of kick… That’s an honest reflection of the vessel trying to translate it!
-It’s all seeing, but really, has no clue what’s going on.

 Ideas come from everywhere and everywhere.
 All reflections go through a process of being churned into data and stirred into the cauldron of creative energy, waiting to be downloaded.
 I rely on moments of clarity that allow me to conjure creations out of what seems like thin air, but is actually settling dust.
-And even though I can be ‘influenced’ by something like a decomposing leaf, most of it is shaped by muses that mirror both the chaos and the peace, my tupuna who light the path and the many versions of myself that continue to surprise me.
+And even though I can be ‘influenced’ by something like a decomposing leaf, most of it is shaped by muses that mirror both the chaos and the peace, tupuna who light the path and the many versions of myself that continue to surprise me.

-I think the way I (try to) operate transfers into my creative work as instinctual guidance.
+I think the way I operate transfers into my work as instinctual guidance.
 There’s never any clear direction until I’m at least half way through the creative process; it’s organised scatter ha.
-When I allow it to flow, it reveals codes still being unraveled by my earth brain.
-I want to do them justice, but because of this unpredictable process I require a lot of solitude and indulgence to work through my humanness.
+When allowed to flow, it reveals things still being unraveled by mind.
 I’m always adjusting my space to feel safe and nurture creativity and that’s all I can really ask for in terms of physical environment.
-Sometimes I can struggle overcome ego, and create something tangible - workinonit!
+I still struggle with ego a lot… workinonit!